 Best suited for students enrolled in senior seminar or internship classes.
 Log onto Handshake to schedule a Skills appointment with a Career Counselor.

 What are the things that are most important to you in career decision making?
-The Skills and Values card sort exercise can help you with the guidance of a Career Coach, critically assess and prioritize work related values and provides clarity so you can make better career decisions.
+The Skills and Values card sort exercise can help you with the guidance of a Career Counselor, critically assess and prioritize work related values and provides clarity so you can make better career decisions.